 We understand that compiling resources would be a paltry culmination of our action as a museum.
 With that in mind, we thought it best to be transparent about several of our diversity, equity, and inclusion (DEI) initiatives.
 Since last year, Design Museum has had a DEI Committee and Think Tank as part of our board and community structure, that is made up of board, council, staff, and other community members.
 This group is in the process of creating our DEI guiding principles, statement, and plan of actions which we will release and publicly post as they are ready.
 The staff at Design Museum is also committed to personal education on these topics, and they are supported in their learning through training funds.
 Information about our board, council, think tanks, and staff is public under our Teams page.
 We are in the process of conducting a survey to accurately take note of the demographic breakdown of our team.
 Once completed, these numbers will also be available on this page.

 We also are resolute in our beliefs that design has historically been a White, male-dominated field.
-Our exhibition We Design is one way we responded to this truth — highlighting the voices of Black, Indigenous, People of Color (BIPOC) and women in design.
+Our exhibition We Design is one way we responded to this truth — highlighting the voices of Black, Indigenous, People of Color (BIPOC), women, and gender non-conforming people in design.
 We Design is now part of the Design Museum’s permanent collection.
 We have more career stories from individuals we featured in the traveling exhibition, and we’ll be adding them in.
 We’ll also continue to grow and evolve the individual stories and projects highlighted.
-Since our staff does not accurately reflect the demographics we were highlighting in this exhibition, we created a Content Advisory Committee, a group of BIPOC and women designers, to ensure we captured the complexity of the problem and most fully celebrated the work of our featured designers.
+Since our staff does not accurately reflect the demographics we were highlighting in this exhibition, we created a Content Advisory Committee, a group of representative designers, to ensure we captured the complexity of the problem and most fully celebrated the work of our featured designers.
 We have also been intentional in our choices when it comes to speakers, partners, and contributors — always striving to ensure our community reflects the world we live in.
-On June 22, 2020 the Design Museum Board of Directors approved a budget which includes a new full-time hire, a Program Manager for We Design; for which we plan to hire a person of color.
+Additionally, this June the Design Museum Board of Directors approved a budget which allowed us to hire Journee Harris to oversee the We Design program, and Maria Villafranca to lead our marketing efforts.

 Ultimately, we are nowhere near our end goals, and we are still working to create and design equity into all aspects of our organization, living up to having diversity as one of our impact areas (Diversity is often used as coded language for racial diversity.
 Diversity to Design Museum means the true intersections of identities and experiences, including but not limited to race, ethnicity, gender, sexual orientation, religion, economic status, geographic location, ability, spoken languages, and many more), and as a priority in our FY20-FY24 strategic plan.
 As always, we understand that design is a collaborative process and museums belong to their communities, so please reach out with questions or ideas on how we can continue to improve.